CodingStudentDarrian/unit-4-game/README.md

-match the target number to win. you have six lives. after the "lives" reaces zero, game will automatically restart.
+match the target number to win. you have six lives. after the "lives" equals zero, game will automatically restart.